GClunies/reflekt/README.md

       - 'null'  # Specify null type in quotes

   plan_db_schemas:
-    # For each reflekt tracking plan, specify schema in database with raw event data.
+    # For each reflekt tracking plan, specify the schema in your data warehouse storing raw data.
     # Replace the example mapping below with your mappings
     example-plan: example_schema

-  # OPTIONAL (uncomment `metadata:` block to use)
+  # OPTIONAL (metadata:)
-  # Define a schema for event metadata, this is tested when running
+  # Define a validation schema for your metadata.
+This is tested when running
-  #     `reflekt test --name <plan-name>`
+  #     reflekt test --name <plan-name>
+  # Uses Cerberus validation rules (https://bit.ly/3vIsAfs) to define schemas.
   metadata:
     schema:
       # Example metadata schema
-      product_owner: John
+      product_owner:
         type: string
         required: true
-      code_owner: Jane
+      code_owner:
         required: true
         type: string
       stakeholders:
         type: string
+        required: false
         allowed:
           - Product
           - Engineering
           - Data

-dbt:
+dbt_templater:
   sources:
-    # Prefix for dbt package sources
+    prefix: src_reflekt_       # Prefix for templated dbt package sources
-    prefix: src_reflekt_

   models:
-    # Prefix for dbt package staging models & docs
+    prefix: reflekt_           # Prefix for models & docs in templated dbt package
-    prefix: reflekt_
     materialized: incremental  # One of view|incremental
-    # OPTIONAL (Required if `materialized: incremental`)
+    # OPTIONAL (incremental_logic:) [REQUIRED if 'materialized: incremental']
-    # `incremental_logic:` specifies incremental logic to use when templating dbt models.
+    # Specify the incremental logic to use when templating dbt models.
-    # This should include the {%- if is_incremental() %} ... {%- endif %} block
+    # Must include the {%- if is_incremental() %} ... {%- endif %} block
-    # Article on dbt incremental logic: https://discourse.getdbt.com/t/on-the-limits-of-incrementality/303
     incremental_logic: |
       {%- if is_incremental() %}
       where received_at >= ( select max(received_at_tstamp)::date from {{ this }} )
       {%- endif %}

-  # OPTIONAL
+  # OPTIONAL (pkg_db_schemas:)
-  # For each reflekt tracking plan, you can specify the schema where dbt pkg
+  # For each reflekt tracking plan, you can override the schema where the
-  # models will be materialized.
-Uncomment `pkg_db_schemas:` block to use.
+  # models in the templated dbt package will be created.
   pkg_db_schemas:
     example-plan: example_schema